Compare self-employed personal loans

 Can I get a personal loan if I’m self-employed?

-Yes, you can get a personal loan if you’re self-employed, but you’ll have a more limited range of options to choose from.
+Yes, you can get a personal loan if you’re self-employed, but you might have a more limited range of options to choose from.
 Several of the mainstream lenders with headline-grabbing rates are willing to lend to self-employed individuals, provided you meet their requirements for affordability and can show supporting documentation.

-There are also a number of specialist lenders who have focused their efforts on more niche areas of the market, such as sole traders and the self-employed, and these are worth keeping in mind if you’re looking to take out a loan.
+A number of specialist lenders have also focused their efforts on more niche areas of the market, such as sole traders and the self-employed, and these are worth keeping in mind if you’re looking to take out a loan.

 How to apply for a self-employed personal loan